The IYPT Australia Challenge

 The official qualifying tournament for IYPT for Australia.

-IYPT 2022 is to be hosted in Romania in July 2022 and the IYPT Australia Challenge will be held ONLINE in December 2021.
+IYPT 2022 is to be hosted in Romania in July 2022 and the IYPT Australia Challenge will be held ONLINE on December 6 and 7 2021.

 An online IYPT was held in July and a team from John Monash Science School represented Australia at the event.

-Stage 1: A School Team of 3 students prepare their solutions to five chosen problems.
+Stage 1: A School Team of 3 to 5 students prepare their solutions to five chosen problems.

 This is a competition for teams representing their school.
-Only one team per school is permitted (3 students).
+Only one team per school is permitted (min 3 students, max 5 students).

 At IYPT Australia each team will be challenged in three rounds to present a problem from their nominated five problems.
-Each team member will be expected to present one problem in the three rounds.
+Each problem in the three rounds should be presented by a different team member.
 Each team will challenge their opponents to problems from their nominated list in three rounds of Physics Fights.
-T

-During the Physics Fights each student will also get the opportunity to take on the role of Opponent (and the role of Reviewer if the team reaches the final).
+During the Physics Fights each student will also get the opportunity to take on the role of Opponent.
+Three rounds of Report and Opposition.

 The team with the highest total scores in Stage 2 becomes Australian Champions 2021.

-An Australian Squad of 8 students is formed comprising the winning team and five invited members.
+An Australian Squad of 8 to 10 students is formed comprising the winning team and five invited members.

 The five invitations will be based upon observations at the competition and the marks from Stage 2.